-Billmeier and Bonato (2002) applied a recursive and co-integrated VAR to study exchange rate pass-through along the production chain in Croatia, using monthly series of the average exchange rate between the Kuna and the Deutsche Mark, the retail and manufacturing price indexes, the output gap and the raw materials price index, spanning the period 1994:M4 to 2001:M1.
-In a recursive VAR setting, they find that manufacturing prices react to exchange rate innovations but the retail price index does not.
-In addition, using a CVAR including only the exchange rate, the manufacturing and the retail price indexes, they report a log-run pass-through of 33 per cent.
+Billmeier and Bonato (2002) applied a recursive and cointegrated VAR to study exchange rate pass-through along the production chain in Croatia using monthly series of the average exchange rate between the kuna and the deutsche mark, the retail and manufacturing price indexes, the output gap and the raw materials price index, spanning the period 1994:M4 to 2001:M1.
+In a recursive VAR setting, they find that manufacturing prices react to innovation in exchange rates but the retail price index does not.
+In addition, using a CVAR including only the exchange rate, the manufacturing and the retail price indexes, they report a log-run pass-through t of 33 per cent o retail prices

 These differences in the degree of pass-through reflect country heterogeneity and model specifications.
-For example, Dornbush (1987) points to differences in market concentration, import penetration and substitutability of domestic and imported products as important factors explaining the differences in pass-through across sectors and countries.
-Other authors (Devereux and Yetman 2002; McCarthy 2000) identify differences in inflation levels, exchange rate volatility70 and shares of imported goods in domestic demand.
-However, Campa and Goldberg (2005) argue that macro-economic factors, including inflation and exchange rate variability, play little role in explaining pass-through differences among OECD countries.
-With regard to model specification, Kahn (1987) claims that, in general, studies reporting larger pass-through coefficients fail to account for other determinants of inflation, particularly energy price changes and economic policy shocks.
+For example Dornbush (1987) points to differences in market concentration, import penetration and substitutability of domestic and imported products as important factors explaining the differences in pass-through across sectors and countries.
+Other authors (Devereux and Yetman 2002; McCarthy 2000) identify differences in inflations levels, exchange rate volatility8 and shares of imported goods in domestic demand.
+However, Campa and Goldberg (2005) argue that macroeconomic factors including inflation and exchange rate variability play a little role in explaining pass-through differences among OECD countries.
+With regard to model specification, (Kahn 1987) claims that in general, studies reporting larger pass-through coefficients fail to account for other determinants of inflation particularly energy price changes and economic policy shocks.

-Using monthly data from 2001:M1 to 2006:M12, this paper applies the cointegration approach and the associated error correction model to study the importance of money, the exchange rate and South African prices in explaining consumer price changes in Mozambique, focusing on the estimation of the long-run pass-through coefficient.
-Impulse response analysis is used to disentangle the response of consumer prices to shocks in money, the exchange rate and South African prices.
-The decomposition of the error forecast variance of prices is applied to assess the importance of each of three variables in explaining domestic price variations.
+Using monthly data from 2001:1 to 2006:12, this paper applies the cointegration approach and the associated error correction model to study the importance of money, exchange rate and South African prices in explaining consumer price changes in Mozambique, focusing on the estimation of the long-run pass-through coefficient.